 Whereas pet hair itself doesn’t cause allergies, it does cause a huge amount of mess.
 This is particularly true when the fur starts to form clumps on your carpet and furniture, which will otherwise need to be vacuumed away.

 Air purifiers capture cat hair that is airborne in their pre-filter, preventing the fur from settling on your furniture and leaving a mess around your home.
-This saves you time and effort when cleaning, as well as giving you a nicer and fresher home to live in.
+This saves you time and effort when cleaning, as well as gives you a nicer and fresher home to live in.

 As a pet owner, smells such as dirty litter trays or a musty cat scent are often seen as an unavoidable by-product of having a feline friend.
 However, this doesn’t need to be the case!